lucija-blazevski/Color-Perception-Task/readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7708972.svg)](https://doi.org/10.5281/zenodo.7708972)

+### General
+The experiment was created at the University of Amsterdam by Lucija Blaževski for the project *Misinformation in Perceptual Decision Making*.

 ### Citation
 Blaževski, L. (2023).
 Colour Classification Paradigm for Social Influences on Decision-Making: PsychoPy Version [Computer software]. https://doi.org/https://doi.org/10.5281/zenodo.7708972

-### General
-The experiment was created at the University of Amsterdam by Lucija Blaževski for the project *Misinformation in Perceptual Decision Making*.
-The project was supervised by Dr Marte Otten and Dr Timo Stein.

 ### Theoretical Description
 The experiment is aimed to test the social influence on decision-making.